-This webpage belongs to www.janzuidhoek.com, which is a website promoting [Jan Zuidhoek (2021) Reconstructing Metonic 19-year Lunar Cycles (on the basis of NASA’s Six Millennium Catalog of Phases of the Moon): Zwolle], and shows section Summary of this groundbreaking book, which is available via this website.
+This webpage is part of www.janzuidhoek.com, which is a website promoting [Jan Zuidhoek (2021) Reconstructing Metonic 19-year Lunar Cycles (on the basis of NASA’s Six Millennium Catalog of Phases of the Moon): Zwolle], and shows section Summary of this groundbreaking book, which is available via this website.

-3) the cause of the 2-day gap between them (referred to as ‘the ante‑Nicene Alexandrian 2-day gap’) must be sought in the transition from the more Jewish Christian world of the third century to the more Gentile Christian world of the fourth (as a result of which Alexandrian computists began to use the Egyptian lunar calendar more familiar to them instead of the Alexandrian version of the Jewish lunar calendar);
+1) there exists an almost perfect 2-day gap (referred to as ‘the ante‑Nicene Alexandrian 2-day gap’) between Anatolius’ 19-year lunar cycle and the archetypal Alexandrian cycle, the cause of which must be sought in the transition from the more Jewish Christian world of the third century to the more Gentile Christian world of the fourth (as a result of which Alexandrian computists began to use the Egyptian lunar calendar more familiar to them instead of the Alexandrian version of the Jewish lunar calendar);

-5) the archetypal Alexandrian 19‑year lunar cycle has de facto lower limit date 21 March but the sequence of Paschal dates generated by it according to the new Alexandrian Paschal rule has de facto lower limit date 22 March (the same applies to the well-known three post‑Nicene Alexandrian Metonic 19-year lunar cycles).
+4) the archetypal Alexandrian cycle has de facto lower limit date 21 March but the sequence of Paschal dates generated by it according to the new Alexandrian Paschal rule has de facto lower limit date 22 March (the same applies to the well-known three post‑Nicene Alexandrian Metonic 19-year lunar cycles).

-We conclude that Anatolius can be considered to be the founder of the efficient Alexandrian Metonic 19‑year lunar cycle method of determining Julian calendar dates of Paschal Sunday from which after the Gregorian calendar reform in AD 1582, after preparatory work by the Italian astronomer Luigi Lilio, the German mathematician Christoph Clavius would develop a modern system for determining Gregorian calendar dates of Easter.
+We conclude that Anatolius can be considered to be the founder of the efficient Alexandrian Metonic 19‑year lunar cycle method for determining Julian calendar dates of Paschal Sunday from which around the great calendar reform in AD 1582, turning point in the history of chronology, a more realistic (but necessarily also much more complicated) method for determining Gregorian calendar dates of Easter would be developed.

 © Jan Zuidhoek 2019-2022